Azure/bicep-types-az/generated/billing/microsoft.billing/2021-10-01/types.md

 ### Additional Properties
 * **Additional Properties Type**: string

+## BillingSubscriptionSplitRequest
+### Properties
+* **billingFrequency**: string: The billing frequency of the target subscription in the ISO8601 format.
+Example: P1M, P3M, P1Y
+* **quantity**: int: The quantity of the target product to which the subscription needs to be split into.
+* **targetProductTypeId**: string: The ID of the target product to which the subscription needs to be split into.
+This value is not same as the value returned in Get API call and can be retrieved from Catalog API to know the product id to split into.
+* **targetSkuId**: string: The ID of the target product to which the subscription needs to be split into.
+This value is not same as the value returned in Get API call and can be retrieved from Catalog API to know the sku id to split into.
+* **termDuration**: string: The term duration of the target in ISO8601 format product to which the subscription needs to be split into.
+Example: P1M, P1Y

 ## EnrollmentAccountSubscriptionDetails
 ### Properties
 * **enrollmentAccountStartDate**: string (ReadOnly): The enrollment Account and the subscription association start date.
 This field is available only for the Enterprise Agreement billing accounts.
 * **subscriptionEnrollmentAccountStatus**: 'Active' | 'Cancelled' | 'Deleted' | 'Expired' | 'TransferredOut' | 'Transferring' | string (ReadOnly): The current enrollment account status of the subscription.
 This field is available only for the Enterprise Agreement billing accounts.

+## MoveBillingSubscriptionRequest
+### Properties
+* **destinationEnrollmentAccountId**: string: The destination enrollment account id.
+* **destinationInvoiceSectionId**: string: The destination invoice section id.

 ## NextBillingCycleDetails
 ### Properties